-As you become more experienced you will find your own rituals but here are just a few bits of advice that might make the race a little less stressful.
+As you become more experienced you will find your own rituals but in the meantime here are just a few bits of advice that might make the race a little less stressful.

 The night before your race eat a sensible meal, drink plenty of water and set out your race gear so it’s all ready for you in the morning.
 Set 2 alarms just to make sure you don’t over sleep and eat breakfast even if your stomach is churning, try not to eat anything that you haven’t eaten before, you don’t want it reacting to you half way through the race.

-Wake up at least 3 hours before starting time and give yourself plenty of time to fuel up, dress, recheck your bags.
+Give yourself plenty of time to fuel up, dress, recheck your bags.
 I always arrive at least 2 hours early if it is a big race as there is too much at stake if you arrive late, large crowds make simple tasks take longer, it’s just the way I am.
 If it's a more local race then an hour is fine, I do always give myself plenty of time though.
 I’ve been stuck in the loo on more than one occasion and missed the start of a race.

 If it is warm then stay in the shade as much as possible, if it’s cool, wear a throwaway outfit or plastic bag to keep warm, but don’t overdress as you will warm up as you run.